kmillikin/Advent-Of-Code/2024/README.md

 To check for violation of a constraint X|Y, we need to check that if X occurs in a sequence, Y does not occur before it.
 To implement this, I built a set of the numbers seen so far while iterating a sequence.
-Then we can check all the constraints for a give X by getting the set of all such Y and checking that the intersection of these Ys and the already seen numbers is empty.
+Then we can check all the constraints for a given X by getting the set of all such Y and checking that the intersection of these Ys and the already seen numbers is empty.
 The only set operation I needed was the predicate `intersection-empty?`.
 For convenience (to avoid allocating empty hash tables), I allowed the boolean false value to also